-The Law School remains grounded in its Catholic and Spiritan Mission while embracing a new shared vision for the future focused on three pillars of interdisciplinary learning, leadership development, and community well-being.
-These three pillars continue to guide Duquesne's innovation and path forward.
+Duquesne Kline School of Law remains grounded in its Catholic and Spiritan Mission while embracing a new shared vision for the future focused on three pillars of interdisciplinary learning, leadership development, and community well-being.
+These three pillars continue to guide the School's innovation and path forward and Dean Barton has launched a number of initiatives in alignment with Duquesne's Mission and shared vision.

 She previously held various positions at Villanova University Charles Widger School of Law, most recently as Associate Dean for Academic Affairs.
 Barton successfully launched initiatives on leadership development, including a student Lawyers as Leaders program and a new course, Leadership and Management Skills for Lawyers.
 At Villanova, Barton taught courses in administrative agency rulemaking, computer law, the First Amendment and regulation in cyberspace, and digital law.
 She previously served as the director of the JD/MBA and JD/MPA joint degree programs.